SYS-Labs/rollux-tutorial/getting-started/README.md

 ### Remix

-#### Connecting to Optimism
+#### Connecting to Rollux

-In [Remix](https://remix.ethereum.org) you access Optimism through your own wallet.
+In [Remix](https://remix.ethereum.org) you access Rollux through your own wallet.

-1. Add Optimism Goerli to your wallet.
+1. Add Rollux Tanenbaum to your wallet.
-   The easiest way to do this is to use [chainid.link](https://chainid.link/?network=optimism-goerli).
+   The easiest way to do this is to use [chainlist.org](https://chainlist.org/?search=rollux&testnets=true).

-1. Log on with your wallet to Optimism Goerli.
+1. Log on with your wallet to Rollux Tanenbaum.

 1. Browse to [Remix](https://remix.ethereum.org/).
 1. Click the run icon (<img src="assets/remix-run-icon.png" height="24" valign="top" />).